- BA, Trevecca Nazarene University, 1974

 It was my joy, for 20 years, to be a pastor to college administrators, faculty, and students.
 Our children grew up on Christian college campuses.
 For the past nine years, I have been privileged to serve as President of Trevecca Nazarene University.
 The passion of my heart is to think clearly and to live vibrantly the kind of life that empowers future generations to champion Christ-likeness as a way of life.

-All three of our daughters and their husbands have graduated from Christian universities.
-Our oldest daughter, Amy, and her family live in Nashville, where her husband, Brent, is the director of spiritual life at Trevecca.
-Amy teaches speech in the Communication degree program.
-Ashley is married to Erik Gernand and they serve as pastor/worship leader of Real Life Community Church of the Nazarene in Murfreesboro, Tenn.
+All three of our daughters have graduated from Christian universities.
+Our oldest daughter, Amy, lives near Nashville with her two girls.
+She is an author and university professor and is currently pursuing a doctoral degree in communication from Clemson.
+Ashley is married to Erik Gernand.
+They jointly serve as chaplain/worship pastor of the Trevecca campus community.
 My youngest daughter, Abby, graduated from Trevecca and is married to Aaron Crum.
-They reside in Franklin, Tenn., where Abby is a hair stylist and Aaron is an accountant with Hospital Corporation of America.
-Our six grandchildren, Eleanor, Anna, Clara, Grey, Boone, and Rowan bring great joy to this grandfather’s heart.
+They reside in Franklin, Tenn., where Abby is a hair stylist and Aaron is vice president of finance at 5by5: A Change Agency, a leading marketing firm.
+Our grandchildren, Eleanor, Anna, Clara, Grey, Boone, Rowan, and Scout bring great joy to this grandfather’s heart.

 One of God’s greatest gifts is my wife, Denise.
 She is an unapologetic extrovert with a relational capacity that dwarfs most small villages.
 As a stay-at-home mom, she invested her life in our three daughters.
-Their maturity, poise, faith, and beauty is a credit to her choice to make family a top priority.
+Their maturity, poise, faith, and beauty can be credited to her choice to make family a top priority.
 She has made our house a home for 17 students who have lived with us during their college years.
 Her vibrant faith, humor, and spunk have made her a mentor and friend of university students.